Keyboard shortcuts

 Project file

-project.jsn (see JSN Format) holds project-scoped settings:
+.jackdaw/project.json (see BSN Format) holds project-scoped editor settings:

 • layout: persisted dock layout, parsed as jackdaw_panels::LayoutState.
 Editing this by hand is not recommended; let the editor write it.